Non-metropolitan district

 Non-metropolitan districts, or colloquially "shire districts", are a type of local government district in England.
-As created, they are sub-divisions of non-metropolitan counties (colloquially shire counties) in a two-tier arrangement.
-Non-metropolitan districts with borough status are known as boroughs, able to appoint a mayor and refer to itself as a borough council.
+As created, they were all sub-divisions of non-metropolitan counties (colloquially shire counties) in a two-tier arrangement.
+Some non-metropolitan districts have had their functions merged with a non-metropolitan county to form a single tier of local government, in which case they are generally referred to as unitary authorities.

+Non-metropolitan districts with borough status are known as boroughs, able to appoint a mayor.
 Some shire counties, for example Cornwall, now have no sub-divisions so are a single non-metropolitan district.

 Typically, a district will consist of a market town and its more rural hinterland.
 However, districts are diverse, with some being mostly urban (such as Dartford) and others more polycentric (such as Thurrock).

 Structure

 Non-metropolitan districts are subdivisions of English non-metropolitan counties which have a two-tier structure of local government.
 Two-tier non-metropolitan counties have a county council and several districts, each with a borough or district council.
 In these cases local government functions are divided between county and district councils, to the level where they can be practised most efficiently: